Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 				- An example is if a driver needs to register for an interrupt service, it doesn't need to get into the actual hardware (Interrupt Controller)
 				- Instead the driver can go through the exposed functions provided by the HAL (but this isn't mandatory)

-Below is another example for the ReadFile() function call.
+Below is another example on the flow of a function call for the ReadFile() function (alternate graphic format).
 <img src="{{ site.url }}{{ site.baseurl }}/images/call-flow2.png" alt="">

 References